UNOS research goes virtual: Insights from the 2020 American Transplant Congress

 Improving the transplant system through research and analytics

-The work UNOS researchers presented at the conference involved a spectrum of transplant-related issues, ranging from improving equity in access to transplants to analyzing the impact of policy changes on organ donation trends and examining the potential for behavioral science to help predict transplant outcomes.
+The work UNOS researchers presented at the conference involved a spectrum of organ transplant-related issues, ranging from improving equity in access to transplants to analyzing the impact of policy changes on organ donation trends and examining the potential for behavioral science to help predict transplant outcomes.
 Topics presented at the 2020 conference included:

 - “One year of COIIN outcomes: Did cohorts A and B maintain graft survival?“